Oluwabukun247/Palmoria_Capstone_Project_Analysis/README.md

 | $30,000 - $40,000 | XX               |
 | ...               | ...              |
 | $100,000+         | XX               |

-📈 _Visualization: Histogram of salary bands across the workforce, broken down by region._

 🟨 **Insight**:
 - The **majority of employees fall below $90,000**, indicating a potential compliance and morale issue, especially under recent legal regulations.